Solar Panels for Cold Climates

-As long as the sun is hitting a solar panel, the solar panel will generate electricity - no matter how cold it is.
-In fact, PV solar works most efficiently in colder temperatures.
+In fact, solar panels work most efficiently in cooler temperatures.
 A cold, sunny environment is the optimal operating condition for solar panels.
-Counterintuitively, it's heat that actually reduces solar efficiency.
+Counterintuitively, it's heat that actually reduces a solar panel's efficiency.

 Do solar panels work in the snow?

 Snowfall certainly affects the performance of a solar panel.
 Sometimes positively and sometimes negatively.

 An interesting scenario is during a windy day, with light snowfall.

 The wind blows snowflakes present in the atmosphere around, scattering the sunlight, and increasing the amount of sunlight reaching the panels.
 This aids power generation.

 The wind also helps in clearing off the snowflakes.
 As long as they are not deposited on the panels, blocking sunlight, snowflakes aid in solar power generation.

 When snowfall is light to moderate, two factors come into the picture allowing solar panels to function satisfactorily.

 The first factor is sunlight.
 Moderate depositions melt away as soon as the panels are exposed to sunlight.
 Once the snowflakes melt away, the panels function properly.